vanam/vagrant-kickstarter/README.md

 ## Contribution

 Feel free to use, modify, and extend the code.
 Bug fixes and improvements are welcomed.
-However, I am sceptical about pull requests containing new functionality because I don't want to build an almighty Goliath.
+However, I am sceptical about accepting pull requests containing new functionality because I don't want to build an almighty Goliath.
+Nevertheless, who knows ;-)

 ## Credits